radiantearth/stac-spec/item-spec/common-metadata.md

 ## Instrument

 Adds metadata specifying a platform and instrument used in a data collection mission.
-It will often be combined with other extensions that describe the actual data, such as the `eo` or `sar` extensions.
+These fields will often be combined with domain-specific extensions that describe the actual data, such as the `eo` or `sar` extensions.

 - [JSON Schema](json-schema/instrument.json)